Veronica (singer): Career

-Veronica began her career in 1995 when she was 21 years old with the release of the lead single "Without Love" released on August 29, 1995 two months prior to the debut album V...As in Veronica which was released on October 24, 1995.
+Veronica began her career in 1995 when she was 21 years old with the release of the lead single "Without Love" released on September 12, 1995 one month prior to the debut album V...As in Veronica which was released on October 24, 1995.
 The album was a mixture of R&B and Hip Hop and featured production from Rodney Jerkins and Dallas Austin.
 On October 28, 1997, she released her second album Rise.
 She released two singles/videos off of this album.
 The lead single was "No One But You" was released on September 26, 1997, and it featured Craig Mack.
 The second single and album title track Rise was released on December 9, 1997, and that featured guest vocals by Big Pun & Cuban Link.

 As one of the first artists to sign to Jellybean Recordings, a label founded by music producer Jellybean Benitez, Veronica had a string of hits on the Billboard Hot Dance Music/Club Play chart, including three which reached the top ten.
 The third single "Let Me Go...
 Release Me" was released on March 27, 1998, and landed the number one spot in 1998, and soon afterwards it was followed by the club anthem "Someone to Hold", the albums' fifth single, released on June 21, 1998 (which peaked at the number two slot) which was remixed by producer Johnny Vicious and played heavily in the club circuit scene.
 The song still remains a classic among clubgoers today and it was featured on the soundtrack to the independent film Trick released in 1999 and starred Christian Campbell and Tori Spelling.
 She scored a second number one dance hit in 2000 with her cover of Evelyn "Champagne" King's classic R&B song "I'm in Love", which was re-recorded for a club setting.
 It was the albums' sixth and final single of the Rise album and released at a later time, on June 2, 2000.
 She remains a very popular singer to this very day among gay audiences and especially in the club circuit scene.
 Unfortunately, the albums' fourth single, "60 Wayz" released on April 14, 1998, did not chart.